lukaswhite/telephones-js/README.md

 The second is a really simple example of how you might use the data from [this library](https://github.com/mledoze/countries) to deal with international dialling codes.

-This code is designed to accompany an upcoming article.
+This code is designed to accompany [this article](http://www.sitepoint.com/working-phone-numbers-javascript/).

 ##Demo App